mundialis/grass-gis-helpers/How-to-create-a-GRASS-GIS-addon.md

   - NOTE that variables should not go into the macro, e.g. `grass.message(_("Created output group <%s>") % output)` instead of `grass.message(_("Created output group <%s>" % output))`
 - There should be no space between the text and suspension points, e.g. `Reading raster map...` instead of `Reading raster map ...`

-For more information on standardized messages see [here](https://trac.osgeo.org/grass/wiki/MessageStandardization).
+For more information on standardized messages see [GRASS Message Standardization](https://trac.osgeo.org/grass/wiki/MessageStandardization).

 #### Tests

 - If tests exist, the header should look like in the actual module.
-- If tests exist, the test workflow should be included.
-[See here](https://github.com/mundialis/github-workflows?tab=readme-ov-file#grass-gis-addon-tests) for instructions.
+- If tests exist, the test workflow should be included. [github workflows - GRASS tests](https://github.com/mundialis/github-workflows?tab=readme-ov-file#grass-gis-addon-tests) for instructions.

 #### In the end